SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Framework/index.rst

         val leds    = out Bits(8 bits)
       }

-      //The JtagTap tool allows to create the mapping between the JTAG bus and the hardware val tap = new JtagTap(io.jtag, 8)
+      // The JtagTap tool allows to create the mapping between the JTAG bus and the hardware. val tap = new JtagTap(io.jtag, 8)

-      //JTAG taps need an idcode, lets add it ! val idcodeArea   = tap.idcode(B"x87654321") (instructionId=4)
+      // JTAG taps need an idcode, lets add it ! val idcodeArea   = tap.idcode(B"x87654321") (instructionId=4)

-      // For instance here we specify that the jtag instruction id 5 will allow it to read the io.switches value val switchesArea = tap.read(io.switches)     (instructionId=5)
+      // For instance here we specify that the jtag instruction id 5 will allow it
+      // to read the io.switches value.
+      val switchesArea = tap.read(io.switches)     (instructionId=5)

-      //Lets add a few other jtag instructions to access the keys and leds hardware val keysArea     = tap.read(io.keys)         (instructionId=6)
+      // Lets add a few other jtag instructions to access the keys and leds hardware val keysArea     = tap.read(io.keys)         (instructionId=6)
       val ledsArea     = tap.write(io.leds)        (instructionId=7)
     }